codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

+#### Monitor application health and sync statuses
+Easily see the health of an application and its current and previous sync operation results.

+**Application health status**
+1. From the Applications dashboard, select the application.
+1. Do any of the following:
+  * In the application header, identify the health status below **App Health**.
+  * In the Current State tab:
+    List View

-#### View application information
+#### View application details

-View deployment, definition, and event information for the selected application.
+View deployment, definition, and event information for the selected application in a centralized location through the Quick View.
-The Quick View is a read-only view that displays in a centralized location information at the application level: application state and location, labels and annotations, parameters, sync options, manifest, status and sync events.
+A read-only view, the Quick View displays information on the application state and location, labels and annotations, parameters, sync options, manifest, status and sync events.
 Access the Quick View from the Applications dashboard, either from the application's context menu, or after drilldown, from the Current State tab.

 1. In the Codefresh UI, go to the [Applications dashboard](https://g.codefresh.io/2.0/applications-dashboard){:target="\_blank"}.